MihretDe/Music-Player-app/README.md

 # 🎵 Music App

 The Music App is a simple and elegant audio player that lets you enjoy your favorite tracks.
 With features like playing audio files, navigating through tracks, adding songs to your favorites, and a dedicated favorites page, it offers an immersive music experience.
+The app will also access your device storage to fetch audio files and ask for necessary permissions to ensure smooth functionality.

 ---